MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-H-Educational-Assistance-Test-Program/subjectgroup-ECFRc1f9ffe70cc71d2-General/section-21.5720.md

 (Authority: 10 U.S.C.
 2141(a))

-(b) *Accredited institution.* This term means a civilian college or university or a trade, technical or vocational school in the United States (including the District of Columbia, the Commonwealth of Puerto Rico, Guam and the U.S. Virgin Islands) that -
+(b) *Accredited institution.* This term means a civilian college or university or a trade, technical or vocational school in the United States (including the District of Columbia, the Commonwealth of Puerto Rico, Guam and the U.S. Virgin Islands) that—

 (1) Provides education on a postsecondary level (including accredited programs conducted at overseas locations) and

-(2) Is accredited by -
+(2) Is accredited by—

 (i) A nationally recognized accrediting agency or association, or